CaptainSly/Paper/Readme.md

 * [ ] Implement Saving and Loading
 * [ ] Implement Options panel
 * [ ] Implement Inspection Panel
+* [ ] Implement the 'Pen Editor'.
+Get it, cause the "engine" is called Paper.
+Pen and Paper.
+It's funny.

 Things to potentially work on
 =============================

+* Maybe switch to using FXGL, currently using just JavaFX, and FXGL was built to create games with using JavaFX.
+Shouldn't be entirely too hard to switch over.

 * Try to change how the CastleDB file is being loaded, either creating a custom deserializer or refactor the code into a easier to use method, currently it's all done with a JsonReader and literally stepping through the file line by line and extracting the relevant data.

 * Think about going for just straight json files for loading instead of the entire CastleDB file, which would allow for more precise creation of objects and entities.
 Or a combination of the two where certain data can require both. i.e. specific equipment and what not

 ScreenShots
 ===========